 About Me

-Finding a therapist is hard—it requires your time, effort, and vulnerability.
-If you happen to find yourself here, my hope is that by sharing a bit about me, you might have a better sense of whether we’ll “click.”
+Finding a therapist can be hard - it requires your time, effort, and vulnerability.
+My hope is that by sharing a bit about me, you might have a better sense of whether we’ll “click.”

-Growing up, I split my childhood between southern California and Idaho.
-Before realizing I wanted to be a therapist, I earned my BS in Political Science from Boise State University.
-I spent the next five years doing legal administrative work, including four years in Washington, DC, as an executive assistant at an international law firm.
-In 2021, I returned to school and received my Master’s in Mental Health Counseling from Fordham University in 2023.
+I earned my BS in Political Science from Boise State University, where I also competed in speech and debate all four years.
+Afterwards, I spent time coaching debate and advocacy at a correctional facility in Idaho, which remains a highlight of my life and shapes my thinking about and therapy.
+Before discovering my path to becoming a therapist, I spent five years in legal administrative work, including four years in Washington, DC, as an executive assistant at an international law firm.
+In 2021, I returned to school and earned my Master’s in Mental Health Counseling from Fordham University in 2023.
+Before opening my private practice, I gained experience at a group practice working with adolescents, adults, and couples.

 More about my education and experience: